hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **The Subtext**: It's regurgitating the data.

 **How It's Misleading**: Like many of these analogies, it suggests these things are _just_ memorizing or collaging the data, rather than forming new, plausible combinations of it.

+# AI as Theatre

+[I very much like this piece called "Interface as Stage, AI as Theater"](https://cyberneticforests.substack.com/p/interface-as-stage-ai-as-theater); haven't had a chance to absorb how it fits in this list.